v4n6/itectl/README.md

 ### Common options

-The following options are supported by every command
+The following options are supported by every `itectl` command

 - `--config` - path to the configuration file.
 If specified, system and user configuration files and environment variables are ignored.
-- `--poll-interval` - timeout interval between attempts to detect a device.
+- `--poll-interval` - timeout interval between attempts to detect an ITE 8291 device.
 The value is ignored if `--poll-timeout` is set to `0`.
-It defaults to the configured value or 200ms if no value is configured.
+It defaults to the configured value or `200ms` if no value is configured.
 - `--poll-timeout` - maximum duration of time to wait for an ITE 8291 device to become available.
 If set to `0`, only one attempt is made to discover an ITE 8291 device, and if it is not found, itectl immediately returns with a non-zero exit code.
 It defaults to the configured value or `0` if no value is configured.
-- `--device-bus` - bus number of the ITE 8291.
+- `--device-bus` - bus number of the ITE 8291 device.
 If set to `0`, the option is ignored.
 The default is the configured value or `0` if the value is not configured.
-- `--device-address` - address number of the ITE 8291.
+- `--device-address` - number of the ITE 8291 device.
 If it is set to `0`, the option is ignored.
 The default is the configured value or `0` if the value is not configured.
-- `--help` - prints a command's help.
+- `--help` - prints help.

 ### Mode options